 UnitedSM Explorer Card

 If you fly with United Airlines often and want to earn miles in the United MileagePlus program, you can also check out the United Explorer card.
-This airline credit card starts you off with 60,000 bonus miles when you spend $3,000 on your card within three months of account opening, but you’ll also earn 2x miles at restaurants, hotels booked direct and purchases made with United Airlines, along with 1x miles on everything else you buy.
+This airline credit card starts you off with 40,000 bonus miles when you spend $2,000 on your card within three months of account opening.
+You’ll also earn 2x miles at restaurants, hotels booked direct and purchases made with United Airlines, along with 1x miles on everything else you buy.